PooriaT/spring_assessment/README.md

 ##### 4. HTTP DELETE

-To deleted a record form `participants` table, it just needs to use the HTTP DELETE method.
+To delete a record from `participants` table, it just needs to use the HTTP DELETE method.
 The related endpoint is `/api/leaderboard/deleteparticipant/{identifier}`.
-The `identifier` requires to be replaced by participant's name or id.
-If method result will be:
+The `identifier` is required to be replaced by the participant's name or id.
+If the method result is:

 ```json
 {